Community Gridpoint Statistical Interpolation System

 Welcome to the users page for the Community Gridpoint Statistical Interpolation (GSI) system.
 The community GSI system is a variational data assimilation system, designed to be flexible, state-of-art, and run efficiently on various parallel computing platforms.
 The GSI system is in the public domain and is freely available for community use.

-The GSI version 3.2 is a three-dimensional variational (3D-Var) system with modules developed for advanced features.
+The GSI version 3.3 GSI is an operational data assimilation system available for community use.
 Some of these GSI advanced features is listed as follows:

 - Coupled with forecast models and their adjoint models, GSI can be turned into a four-dimensional variational (4D-Var) system.

 - GSI features capabilities for observation sensitivity calculation.
 Coupled with its global model, this feature has been used by NASA for its operational data impact study.

 - The observation operators in GSI can be used in an EnKF system or other data analysis systems, transforming model variables to observed variables at the observational space.